Europe’s ambition in space: unlocking potential and funding future challenges

 To maximise the return on its investments, Europe should also boost the use of space and space technologies across a wider range of applications, strengthening its cross-cutting role in all policy areas, including agriculture, regional development environment monitoring and protection, but also security and defence.

-Bringing together policymakers, industry leaders, experts, and users, this session will debate how to maximise the value of space for society, and how to ensure Europe keeps delivering on the space technologies it needs for current needs and for the future.
-It will also consider how the cooperation between the European Union, the European Space Agency and Member States can make Europe’s space governance more coherent and impactful.
+Bringing together policymakers, industry leaders, experts and users, this session debated how to maximise the value of space for society, and how to ensure Europe keeps delivering on the space technologies it needs for current needs and for the future.
+It also considered how the cooperation between the European Union, the European Space Agency and member states can make Europe’s space governance more coherent and impactful.

 Our events include photos, audio and video recording that we might use for promotional purposes.
 By registering you expressly confirm that you have read and understood Friends of Europe privacy policy.
 Should you have any questions, please contact us on privacy@friendsofeurope.org.